5 steps to get started for admins

 - Personal Settings: In this section, clients can modify their notifications and account profile.

 There’s a lot to discover as you move along your first 30 days with Gain.
-To automate your approval process, you can create custom Approval Workflows for each brand.
+To automate your approval process, you can create custom Approval Workflows for each workspace.
 Productivity tools like tasks, content duplication, and recycling can help your team move fast.